Gurudutt-Goswami/pyodbc/README.md

 https://code.google.com/archive/p/pyodbc/wikis/Cursor.wiki

 ### Example : Connection with Oracle
-In the following exmaple I am establishing a connection with Oracle database & then inserting sample data into it & after that tried to fetch the same.
+In the following exmaple I am establishing a connection with Oracle database & then inserting sample data into it & after that fetch the same.
 ```
 import pyodbc